JohnstonJ/dv-toolbox/README.md

 Performance notes:

-- Increase the CPU count for the virtual machine to an appropriate number.
 - Use [Winaero Tweaker] inside the virtual machine to disable Microsoft Defender / Windows Security.
 - On the host PC, be sure to add the project directory as an exclusion to Windows Security.